Network resilience: Tipping points in ecological networks

-\textit{\textbf{Loss of kelp forests.}} A marine heat wave caused the loss of kelp forests across ~2300 ${\rm km}^2$ of Australia’s Great Southern Reef, forcing a phase shift to seaweed turfs \cite{wernberg2016climate}, as shown in Fig. \ref{coastaltidalwetlands}.
-Before December 2010, kelp forests covered over ~70\% of shallow rocky reef in the midwest coast of Australia \cite{wernberg2010decreasing}.
-However, only two years later, by early 2013, extensive surveys found that a 43\% (963 ${\rm km}^2$) loss of kelp forests on the west coast.
-The previously dense kelp forests had disappeared, and a dramatic increase in the cover of turf-forming seaweeds had been found (Fig. \ref{coastaltidalwetlands}).
-Wernberg et al. \cite{wernberg2016climate} deduced that such phase shift is caused by a extreme heat wave, with the temperatures exceeded a physiological tipping point for kelp forests beginning in 2011, and the new kelp-free state was supported by reinforcing feedback mechanisms.
-In contrast similar ecosystem changes have not been observed in the southwest coast, since that the heat wave temperatures there remained within the thermal tolerance of kelps \cite{wernberg2013extreme}.
-The previous short-term climate changing events, such as the large-scale destruction of kelp forests during the EI Ni${\rm \tilde{n}}$o Southern Oscillation event of 1982/83 \cite{dayton1984catastrophic}, have mostly recovered as environmental conditions returned back to normal \cite{martinez2003recovery}.
-However there is no signs of kelp forest recovery on the heavily affected reefs in west Australia \cite{bennett2015tropical}.
-What is worse, the current velocity of ocean warming is pushing kelp forests toward the southern edge of the Australian continent \cite{burrows2014geographical}.
-The high risk of local extinction of kelp forests would devastate lucrative fishing and tourism industries worth more \$10 billion Australian dollars per year \cite{bennett2016great}, and endanger thousands of endemic species supported by the kelp forests of Australia's Great Southern Reef.
+\textit{\textbf{Loss of kelp forests.}} A marine heat wave caused the loss of kelp forests across ~2300 ${\rm km}^2$ of Australias Great Southern Reef, forcing a phase shift to seaweed turfs \cite{wernberg2016climate}, as shown in Fig. \ref{Regimeshift_kelpforests_turfs}.
+Before December 2010, kelp forests covered more than ~70\% of the shallow rocky reefs on the midwestern coast of Australia \cite{wernberg2010decreasing}.
+However, only two years later, in early 2013, extensive surveys found a 43\% (963 ${\rm km}^2$) loss of kelp forests on the west coast.
+The previously dense kelp forests had disappeared, and a dramatic increase in the cover of turf-forming seaweeds was observed (Fig. \ref{Regimeshift_kelpforests_turfs}).
+Wernberg et al. \cite{wernberg2016climate} deduced that this phase shift was caused by an extreme heat wave in which the temperatures exceeded a physiological tipping point for kelp forests beginning in 2011 and that the new kelp-free state was supported by reinforcing feedback mechanisms.
+In contrast, similar ecosystem changes have not been observed on the southwestern coast of Australia since the temperatures there remained within the thermal tolerance of kelp during the heat wave \cite{wernberg2013extreme}.
+Many areas that experienced previous short-term climate change events, such as the large-scale destruction of kelp forests during the EI Ni${\rm \tilde{n}}$o Southern Oscillation event of 1982/83 \cite{dayton1984catastrophic}, have mostly recovered as environmental conditions returned to normal \cite{martinez2003recovery}.
+However, there are no signs of kelp forest recovery on the heavily affected reefs in western Australia \cite{bennett2015tropical}.
+Moreover, the current velocity of ocean warming is pushing kelp forests toward the southern edge of the Australian continent \cite{burrows2014geographical}.
+The local extinction of kelp forests would devastate lucrative fishing and tourism industries worth more \$10 billion Australian dollars per year \cite{bennett2016great} and endanger thousands of endemic species supported by the kelp forests of Australia's Great Southern Reef.